 At the end of the work, we describe everything we have been doing, in a structured way.
 This can be in the form of worklogs, or, if it’s TestRails, in the form of test runs.
 The most important thing is to have the work thoroughly documented.
 It is necessary for our “heirs”, because, if the project is large and long, this information will certainly become useful to someone.

 If the project involves automation, primarily, only the critical business functionality is automated.
 For example, the process of buying and paying in an online store (we check if everything is working correctly, whether the money is properly withdrawn from the customer's bank card, etc.).
 Automation goes with the tools we defined in the paragraph about testing tools.
 If there is such a need, we involve additional resources and automate the website testing process entirely, or almost entirely.
 But usually it is not necessary, because it is expensive and time-consuming.
 We always try to optimize the process so as to not do unnecessary work and save the customer’s money.

-It may seem to someone that testing is easy, and in most cases, unnecessary process.
+It may seem to someone that testing is an easy, and in most cases, unnecessary process.
 However, it is an important stage of developing a high-quality product.
-Here at InternetDevels, we pay close attention to all the details of the process.
+Here at InternetDevels assurance testing services company, we pay close attention to all the details of the process.
 So, to ensure the site’s smooth work and catch potential bugs that might occur in the future (especially when some changes in the code are made), we must do regular regression testing (we run all available tests again and again ... and then repeat the process).
 This can be either running the previously created automated tests or manual testing.
 As part of regression testing, the same process work: Reporting to developers, Fixing, Verifying, Closing.